semaphoreci/semaphore/docs/docs/getting-started/tour/sign-up.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

 You will need a Semaphore account to follow this guided tour.
-Don't worry, the only thing you need to sign up is a GitHub or BitBucket account.
+Don't worry, the only thing you will need is an account on GitHub or BitBucket.

 In this section we'll learn about:

+- What's the purpose of CI/CD?
 - Creating an account
 - Creating an organization
-- Overview of the Semaphore hompage
+- Overview of the Semaphore homepage

 :::note